 Your old completed songs can also be a big source of embarrassment or anxiety for a variety of different reasons.
 The most obvious reason an artist wouldn't want to hear their old material is that it is of much lower quality than they believe they are able to create in the present.

-A common reason a famous artist wouldn't want to hear a song they've recorded is that they never really liked the song.
+A famous artist wouldn't want to hear a song they've recorded because they never really liked the song.
 Many signed artists in contracts don't have much creative say when it comes to the recording process and record tracks that they just don't vibe with at all.

 In 2015, during his first major interview after leaving One Direction, Zayn Malik told Fader magazine that he never really liked One Direction's style of music.